ignlg/heap-js/README.md

 - `Heap.heappush(heapArray, item, comparator?)` that appends elements to the array-heap
 - `Heap.heappushpop(heapArray, item, comparator?)` faster than `heappush` & `heappop`
 - `Heap.heapreplace(heapArray, item, comparator?)` faster than `heappop` & `heappush`
+- `Heap.nlargest(n, iterable, comparator?)` that gets the `n` most valuable elements of an iterable
+- `Heap.nsmallest(n, iterable, comparator?)` that gets the `n` least valuable elements of an iterable

 Extras: